 Past professional appointments include Lead Tutor for the Princes’ Trust, Music Industry Consultant to Scottish Cultural Enterprise, Musician in Residence for The Queen’s Hall and Drake Music Scotland and tutor for Artlink Scotland.

 Haftor remains active as a musician and composer on the international jazz scene and was a featured artist in Creative Scotland’s “Made in Scotland” showcase in 2013.
 He has recorded five studio albums with Haftor Medbøe Group and has featured on numerous others as sideman.
 Recent recordings include 'Bitter Together' (2014) with bass clarinetist Pete Furniss, his regular collaborator at the National Galleries of Scotland, where they present improvised responses to visiting exhibitions.
 In 2016 Haftor released an album of original compositions on Norwegian Losen Records with pianist Espen Eriksen and trumpeter Gunnar Halle.
-Haftor also runs his own record label, Fabrikant Records.
+Haftor also runs his own record label, Copperfly.
 Haftor tours extensively in the UK and abroad with a variety of projects and is a Yamaha endorsed artist.